-In 1988 Jackson & Ryan Architects first met with the Houston SPCA to discuss their new facility.
-For the next 30 years, we have collaborated on new approaches to innovative animal shelters, their services to the community, and the animals they protect.
-The new HSPCA campus is now the most advanced, comprehensive animal shelter in the country, serving over 50,000 animals a year including dogs and cats as well as horses, native wildlife, exotics, reptiles, and mammals.
+In 1988, Jackson & Ryan Architects first met with the Houston SPCA to discuss their new facility.
+For the next three decades, we have collaborated on new approaches to innovative animal shelters, services to the community, and the animals they protect.
+The new Houston SPCA campus is now the most advanced, comprehensive animal shelter in the country, serving more than 50,000 animals annually, including dogs and cats, as well as horses, native wildlife, exotics, reptiles, and other mammals.

-The “Urban Ranch” architectural style of the new HSPCA campus is based on Texas country vernacular.
-The masonry used is a basic limestone concrete block, the metal wall panels match the limestone color, the wood trim is Cedar, and the roof is a simple metal panel.
-The site is a combination of parking, paddocks and dog parks.
+The “Urban Ranch” architectural style of the new Houston SPCA campus is based on Texas country vernacular.
+The masonry used is limestone concrete block, the metal wall panels match the limestone color, the wood trim is cedar, and the roof is a simple metal panel.
+The site is a combination of paddocks, dog parks, and parking.
 The final effect is a campus that feels like it is just as comfortable in a crowded bustling city as it would be on a peaceful country ranch.

 2019 Houston Business Journal Landmark Award Finalist